-Jesus Coin is a cryptocut-joke.
-Interestingly, he has a whitepaper.
-If you want to laugh, you can look at it.
-It does not seem to have any other purpose than to become famous with its name and its madness.
+Jesus Coin is a cryptocurrency - a joke.
+Interestingly, it has a whitepaper.
+If you want a laugh you can check it out.
+It doesn't seem to have any purpose other than to be famous for its name and its madness.

-Jesus Coin is a speculative instrument, no value or practical application behind it.
-I should end my comment on this.
-However, the cryptocurrency world saw many projects that were created for "eggs" and survived.
-The crown of this example is Dogecoin.
+Jesus Coin is a purely speculative instrument, with no value or practical application behind it.
+This is where I should end my comment.
+The cryptocurrency world, however, has seen many projects that have been made for "eggs" and have survived.
+The crowning example of this is Dogecoin.
 During the bubble this type of coin can be pumped, e.g. due to Easter.

-You should treat Jesus Coin, however, only in the category of trivia for speculators.
-Be careful with this type of "inventions" not to lose money.
-They can disappear from the stock markets at any time, along with the funds we have invested in them.
-The same applies to hundreds of other coins and tokens, the existence of which is not supported by any intention, are not related to any real-purpose project.
-They do not have to have a funny name to be worth as much as they probably did for the Jesus Coin joke.
+However, Jesus Coin should be considered only as a curiosity for speculators.
+Be careful with this type of "inventions" so as not to lose money.
+They can disappear from stock exchanges at any time, along with the funds we have invested in them.
+The same applies to hundreds of other coins and tokens, the existence of which is not supported by any idea, not related to any project with real application.
+They don't have to have a funny name to be worth as much as they were probably created for a Jesus Coin joke.